 3.2.2 Setting Membership Fees

-The Board of Directors shall determine on a regular basis, the amount of the annual membership fees.
+The Board of Directors shall determine on a regular basis, the amount of the Annual Membership fees.
 Different rates of annual fees may be fixed for different categories of Members.
 Annual Membership Fees shall be pro-rated for new membership applications during the year.

 3.2.3 Payment date for fees

-The annual membership fee is due and payable within: a) 30 days of invoicing
+The Annual Membership fee is due and payable within:

+30 days of invoicing

 the date of expiry of a current membership or